irene-1308/Kata_Challege/README.md

 - Node.js and npm must be installed on your machine.

-- Vitest: This is the testing framework we used.
+- Vitest: This is the testing framework I used.
 If you don't have it installed, you can install it globally or as a dev dependency.

 ## Installation